sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

   demo       connect_branch
 ```

-Add the above values in the `.env` file in the root
+Add the above values in the `.env.local` file in the root

 ```
 PLANETSCALE_TOKEN='<TOKEN_FROM_TERMINAL>'